frontendpatterns/frontendpatterns.dev/src/content/patterns/api-schema.md

 ## Solution

-Apply the API Schema pattern by defining and enforcing contracts for API request and response structures, and reinforce it with concise examples or tests.
+Define and enforce contracts for API request and response structures.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.